A Very Good Year: 1973 Lincoln Continental Mark IV – Sold!

-Lincoln’s Continental Mark IV took the long hood, short deck styling theme to a new level and when seen in all black such as the example currently listed here on Craigslist in Pittsburgh, Pennsylvania it looks positively sinister.
+Lincoln’s Continental Mark IV took the long hood, short deck styling theme to a new level and when seen in all black such as the example currently first listed in February 2020 in Pittsburgh, Pennsylvania it looks positively sinister.
 The current caretaker of this 1973 example is currently hoping for $14,000, which relying on the Hagerty Insurance Online Valuation Tool as a guide confirms the asking price is $1,200 above the #2 “Excellent” estimate of $12,800.
-If you are serious about buying this Lincoln, you can start the conversation by calling the private seller Joe at (412) 221-6766.

 Lincoln launched its larger Continental Mark IV for the 1972 model year as a stylish update of its successful Mark III personal luxury coupe.
 While the Mark IV now shared a common chassis with the Ford Thunderbird, the Mark IV featured its own distinctive exterior design from the windows down, featuring a classic Rolls Royce style radiator grille, hidden headlights, and a mock spare tire outline molded into the rear deck lid.
 However, unlike most American land yachts of the day, Lincoln designers made the rear wheel openings of the Mark IV the same height as the front wheels as its large fender flares precluded the use of fender skirts.
 In 1973, the front bodywork underwent a major redesign, necessitated by the addition of a five mile per hour safety bumper in front while out back it retained the tailight-in-rear-bumper design for one more year.
 All Mark IVs came standard with full-length vinyl roofs and the 460 cubic inch V8 connected to a Ford C6 three-speed automatic transmission.